Lily-02/CSScreativeblog/posts/week6.2.md

 ---

 Hi, this is my task of c2.js.
+I choose the "Circle.js" folder to import it to my blog.
 I got the source code from Ren Yuan.
 Here is that link: https://github.com/ren-yuan/c2.js/blob/857f6fbb9769a786c284d2b973ce4b637761c395/examples/Circle.js

 <script src="/script/c2.js"></script>